Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/ru_ru/ii_warfare/armortools/light_engineer_armor.md

 However, the hardness of the material means that [hitting the armor with a melee weapon will damage it severely].
 Only [3] plates can be installed per [one armor piece].
 # 8
 |[crafting]{source:"hazmat_coating"}|
-[Hazmat Coating] is an additional internal armor layer protecting from [radiation] and [acids]. *Time for a walk through the nuclear wastelands!*
+[Hazmat Coating] is an additional internal armor layer protecting from [radiation] and [acids].
+*Time for a walk throughthe nuclear wastelands!*
 # 9
 |[crafting]{source:"heat_resistant_coating"}|
 The [Heat Resistance Coating] layer allows swimming in hot liquids which would otherwise incinerate the wearer.